 Our Board of Directors oversees the activities of our management in the handling of the business and affairs of our company.
-None of our directors are "independent" under the rules adopted by the Nasdaq Stock Market and other stock exchanges.
+We are not subject to listing requirements of any national securities exchange or inter-dealer quotation system which require that our Board comprised of a majority of "independent" directors.
+Notwithstanding, George P. Larounis currently meets the definition of "independent" as promulgated by the rules and regulations of The Nasdaq Stock Market.
+Our directors, Denis Krusos and Henry Herms, are employees of the Company and as such do not qualify an "independent" directors under the rules adopted by The Nasdaq Stock Market and other stock exchanges.